29next/developer-docs/docs/apps/guides/fulfillment-service.md

 ### Fulfillment Flow Overview

-Below is a high level overview of the fulfillment flow for fulfillment services to accept and process assigned fulfillment orders.
+Below is a high-level overview of the fulfillment flow for fulfillment services to accept and process assigned fulfillment orders.

 ``` mermaid
 sequenceDiagram